[Information] Generators Permitted in Loop C Only

 In an expansive, evocative world that boasts massive domes, deep canyons, and colored cliffs, “Spectacular” is a perfect word to describe the broad, sweeping sights.
-The landscape is seemingly endless; a limitless view of twisting, tortured stone.
-It almost feels like a whole other world at Capitol Reef National Park.
+The landscape is seemingly endless; a limitless view of twisting tortured stone.
+It almost feels like another planet at Capitol Reef National Park.

 The park received its name due to the many white Navajo Sandstone domes that liken the nation’s Capitol Building as well as the landscape’s visual resemblance to a reef.
-There is certainly no lack of geologic formations, and these astounding features take outdoor recreation to a whole other level.
+There is certainly no lack of geologic formations, and these astounding features offer ample opportunities for outdoor recreation.
 While it may require a little more effort to explore the many ins and outs of Capitol Reef National Park, it doesn’t take long to realize that the park provides some of the most incredible layouts in the Southwest.

-Open year-round, Capitol Reef welcomes all outdoor enthusiasts to discover more and do more.
+Open year-round, Capitol Reef National Park welcomes all outdoor enthusiasts to discover more and do more.
 Time to get parked and get out there!

 The Fruita section of Capitol Reef is by far the most accessible, featuring a nicely paved scenic drive and developed campground.
 Here, you you can park an RV, trailer, or camper.
 When visiting the Waterpocket Fold, be sure to note that it is a more remote corner of the park and is best navigated with a sturdy, reliable vehicle.
 Both rig and driver should be ready for more rugged terrain.

-Descriptions of this campground is often overheard as an “oasis in the desert”.
+Fruita Campground is often described as an “oasis in the desert.”
 With stays that are adjacent to the Fremont River, this campground hosts 71 RV and tent sites that are surrounded by historic orchards.
 It’s easy for guests to see why so many flock to this park.
 Visitors will find a picnic table and fire pit, though no hookups are situated at individual sites.
-There is an RV dump station and potable water near the entrance to two of the campground loops -- Loops A and B. Fully accessible restrooms are also found here, as the only developed site in the park.
-Rigs will find backing in to be fairly easy here, especially if you snagged a double wide sites with your reservation.
-You’ll have access to running water and flush toilets - just no showers.
+There is an RV dump station and potable water near the entrance to two of the campground loops — Loops A and B. Fully accessible restrooms are also found here, as the only developed site in the park.
+Rigs will find backing in to be fairly easy here, especially if you snagged a double-wide site with your reservation.
+You’ll have access to running water and flush toilets.
 The campground is open all year.

-The reservation system is something still quite new to Fruita Campground, with most sites still accommodating for first-come, first-serve guests -- so long as a reservation is not already in place.
+The reservation system is something still quite new to Fruita Campground, with most sites still accommodating for first-come, first-serve guests — so long as a reservation is not already in place.
 During the peak season, Fruita Campground tends to see a lot of eager faces, so it is advised to get these reservations in early.
-However, if you've lucked out, and can still find a place to park, be sure you snag it while you can -- that is the beauty of first-come, first-serve.
-When the off seasons roll around, all sites return to a first-come, first-serve status, with no reservations made available.
+However, if you've lucked out and can still find a place to park, be sure you snag it while you can.
+When the off-season rolls around, all sites return to a first-come, first-serve status, with no reservations made available.
 Sites do not include hookups, however, potable water and flush toilets are provided near the campground entrance.
 RVs will also find a dump station provided.
 Fruita Campground has 71 sites, which means you will have plenty to choose from.
-What are you waiting for?
-Get your haul parked and get on out to where adventure is waiting for you.

 While Fruita Campground will attract all the RVs and trailers, tent campers who are looking for a little more exclusivity can find rest at either the Cathedral Valley Campground or Cedar Mesa Campground -- both within Capitol Reef's realm.
 Cathedral Valley hosts six sites with picnic tables and fire pits.
 Cedar Mesa follows a similar set up with five sites that include a table and fire grate.
 Campers are advised to come prepared, as there is no running water at either location.